-The Company's objective for capital management is to maximise shareholder value, safeguard business continuity and support the growth of the Company.
-The Company determines the capital requirement based on annual operating plans and long-term and other strategic investment plans.
-The funding requirements are met through equity and operating cash flows generated.
-The Company is not subject to any externally imposed capital requirements.
+370 375 The Company's objective for capital manage value, safeguard business continuity and sup The Company determines the capital require plans and long-term and other strategic inve requirements are met through equity and op Company is not subject to any externally imp port the growth c ement based on a estment plans.
+The perating cash flow of the Company. nnual operating e funding /s generated.
+The